Freshwater

 Key Vital Sign Messages

-• The Benthic Index of Biotic Integrity (B-IBI) indicator uses the diversity and abundance of invertebrates – the insects, snails, and worms that live in the stream bed – to measure stream health.
-The B-IBI is correlated with land use conversion and urbanization.
-Scores tend to be lower in areas with more urban development and less tree canopy cover in the watershed.
+• The Benthic Index of Biotic Integrity (B-IBI) indicator measures stream health by via the diversity and abundance of invertebrates (insects, snails, and worms) that live in stream beds.
+The B-IBI is correlated with land use conversion and urbanization, indicating worse stream health in watersheds with more urban development and less tree canopy cover.

-• The Interdisciplinary Team of regional experts leading development of the B-IBI Implementation Strategy identified four priority strategies likely to improve stream condition.
-The strategies focus on 1) increasing capacity of local stormwater management programs, 2) coordinating watershed planning across jurisdictions, 3) encouraging restoration through education and incentives, and 4) preserving land for forestry and farming.
+• Based on these findings, there are four priority strategies likely to improve stream condition: 1) increasing capacity of local stormwater management programs, 2) coordinating watershed planning across jurisdictions, 3) encouraging restoration through education and incentives, and 4) preserving land for forestry and farming.

 Contributing Partners